 In eastern Canada, a special Candy corn with a “blackberry cobbler” flavor is popular at Halloween.

-During World War II Halloween of 1942 had to be cancelled.
+During World War II, Halloween of 1942 had to be canceled.

 This was one of the first times Children had to go without at Halloween.